-The Data Collector is responsible for collecting metrics from “External” sources such as VMware vCenter, Citrix Delivery Controllers, XenServer Poolmasters, AHV Clusters, and NetScaler appliances.
-Having a data collector will increase the performance capabilities of both your console & monitor.
+The Data Collector is responsible for collecting metrics from external sources such as VMware vCenter, Citrix Delivery Controllers, XenServer Poolmasters, AHV Clusters, and NetScaler appliances.
+Data collectors increase the performance capabilities of both your console and monitor.

-Looking at the images below, on the left side, we see 2 consoles and a monitor both connected straight to the vCenter without a DC (data collector).
-Each of these components is each initiating its own API query to vCenter to gather data.
+In the image on the left side, you see 2 consoles and a monitor both connected straight to the vCenter without a data collector.
+Each of these components is initiating its own API query to vCenter to gather data.

-In this method, the API gets 3 API queries each interval and in very large environments, the traffic can be substantial.
+With this configuration, the API gets 3 API queries each interval.
+In very large environments, the traffic can be substantial.

-On the right side, we have a data collector.
-With a data collector deployed, the only entity that does the API query is the data collector and it saves the data locally on the machines memory buffer.
+In the image on the right side, a data collector is deployed.
+The only entity that does the API query is the data collector and it saves the data locally on the machines memory buffer.
 The consoles & monitor, which are connected to the agent on the data collector (light connection), can read the data from the agent itself instead of performing their own API queries.

 *Example shows 443 but can also be referred to 80\9440

-- A data collector will be assigned with 2-4 vCPUs and 8 GB of RAM. (view the Sizing Guidelines article for exact sizing information).
+- A data collector is assigned 2-4 vCPUs and 8 GB of RAM.
+(View the Sizing Guidelines article for exact sizing information.)

 - The OS can be either a client or server.

-- The machine must have the ControlUp Agent installed on.
+- The machine must have the ControlUp Agent installed on it.